African Architect Rite

 The African Architect Rite is a Masonic rite that is also known as the Rite of the African Brothers or the Crata Repoa Rite.
 It was established in 1767 in Prussia under the auspices of Frederick II the Great and is known for its distinctive structure and degrees.

 History

 The African Architect Rite was founded in Prussia in the late 18th century.
-The Grand Master of the rite is Von Koppen, who was a member of the Strict Templar Observance.
+The Grand Master of the rite was Karl Friedrich von Koppen, who was a member of the Strict Templar Observance.

 Prussian structure

 In Prussia, the rite is organized into 7 classes, each with its own distinct characteristics and symbolism.
 These classes are as follows: